The Roswell Police Department formally introduced the Roswell Angel Program in January 2018.

 IMPACT: Local residents battling opiate addiction will have the opportunity to obtain long-term counseling and treatment to overcome their addiction and improve their quality of life.
 At the community level, drug-related crimes, from burglaries to violent offenses, could potentially decrease.

 BACKGROUND: The Angel Program originated in the northeast United States.
-The program and similar ones have been adopted in communities in many states.
-The services provided to people through the program are funded by Medicaid and other federal financial-assistance programs.
+The program and similar ones have been adopted in communities in 28 or more states.
+The Roswell City Council in December unanimously approved RPD’s proposal to establish the program in Roswell.
+The services provided to people through the program will be funded by Medicaid and other federal financial-assistance programs.